aeternity/aerepl/README.md

 allows to start a server under a custom name.
 The argument is property list with the following fields:

-- `options` --- parameter map for the repl configuration with the following fields:
+- `options` --- parameter map for the repl configuration.
+See "Configuration" for more details.
-  - TODO

 ## Call